top of page

 What Is a Letter of Medical Necessity?

-A Letter of Medical Necessity (LMN) is documentation from a licensed healthcare provider that explains:
+A Letter of Medical Necessity (LMN) is documentation from a licensed healthcare provider that connects a specific product or service to a diagnosed medical condition.

-• Without LMN → Iron Supplement = general wellness (not eligible)
+• Without an LMN → Iron Supplement = general wellness (not eligible)

-• With LMN tied to a documented deficiency → potentially HSA eligible
+• With an LMN tied to a documented deficiency → potentially HSA-eligible

 Sources: